Phillip-England/marki/README.md

 ---

 # marki
 A runtime for content-driven developers who just want to turn `.md` into `.html` with styled code blocks.
-Run marki in the background, write your content, and use the generate html.
+Run marki in the background, write your content, and use the generated html.
 Dead simple.

 ## Installation
 ```bash